St Eunan's College: Antecedent institutions: 1700s–1800s

 Anthony Coyle, the first Bishop of Raphoe to take up residence in Letterkenny, established a classical academy during the eighteenth century.
 Then, in the following century, Bishop Patrick McGettigan appointed a priest as a teacher of Greek, Latin and mathematics at a building on Castle Street in 1825.
 The school was abandoned by the mid-1830s due to a priest shortage and a professor having died.
 A further school followed during the 1830s, close to the current college, though it too was short-lived, as was another school in the town during the 1840s.

 In 1849, Bishop McGettigan approved the setting up of a school in the Literary Institute; this would become known as the "Old Seminary" and the "Latin School".
 This was the final school before the college was established and the longest lasting of its antecedents.
 Run independently for three decades, in 1879 the Bishop formally placed it under the management of the Catholic Church after the last of various doctors and other men, who had until then run the school, died prematurely.
-The recently ordained Fr.
-Edward Maguire, then aged 24, was appointed president.
+The recently ordained Edward Maguire, then aged 24, was appointed president.
 Maguire had, by the 1880s, been sent to Maynooth.
-Fr.
-Patrick McCaffery succeeded him as president; he, in his turn, was succeeded by Fr.
-P. J. Brennan in 1889.
-Fr.
-J. J. O'Doherty succeeded Fr.
-Brennan as President; Fr.
-O'Doherty then gave way to the last president of the Old Seminary, Fr.
-Hugh Gallagher.
+Patrick McCaffery succeeded him as president; he, in his turn, was succeeded by P. J. Brennan in 1889.
+J. J. O'Doherty succeeded Brennan as president; O'Doherty then gave way to the last president of the Old Seminary, Hugh Gallagher.

 As scholar numbers began to outgrow the facilities available at the Literary Institute, Bishop of Raphoe Patrick O'Donnell sought to establish a boarding school to provide a classical education.
 The college was established as a minor seminary to prepare young men for the priesthood of the Catholic Church.
 Diocesan colleges experienced an increasingly favoured stature at the time and were set up to give an unrivalled Catholic education to boys of every class.
 The college's motto, In hoc signo vinces, meaning "by this sign – (the Cross) – you shall conquer" is derived from the episcopal motto of O'Donnell.